MarcoRosson/Optitrack_basketball/README.md

 The file 'ball_analysis.py' can be used to compare the behavior of the different interpolation techniques and to compare how the OptiTrack system works when different numbers of markers are applied.

-When you run the code, in the terminal will be displayed the frame lost for every combination of markers:
+When you run the code, in the terminal will be displayed the frames lost for every combination of markers:

 ```bash
 Missed frame for every marker combination: